Jonny Steinberg

 Jonny Steinberg (born 22 March 1970) is a South African writer and scholar.
-He is the author of several books about everyday life in the wake of South Africa's transition to democracy.
-Two of them, Midlands (2002), about the murder of a white South African farmer, and The Number (2004), a biography of a prison gangster, won the Sunday Times Alan Paton Award.
-In 2013, Steinberg was awarded the Windham-Campbell Literature Prize.

 Biography

-Steinberg was born and raised in South Africa.
+Steinberg was born and raised in the northern suburbs of Johannesburg, South Africa.
 He was educated at Wits University in Johannesburg, and at the University of Oxford, where he was a Rhodes Scholar and earned a doctorate in political theory.
-He has worked as a journalist at a South African national daily newspaper, written scripts for television drama, and has been a consultant to the South African government on criminal justice policy.
-Until 2020, he was Professor of African Studies at Oxford University.
-He currently lectures part-time at the Council on African Studies at Yale University.
+He taught for nine years at Oxford, where he was Professor of African Studies.
+He currently teaches at Yale University's Council on African Studies.

 Books

-Steinberg's first two books Midlands (2002), about the murder of a white South African farmer, and The Number (2004), a biography of a prison gangster, won South Africa's premier non-fiction award, the Sunday Times Alan Paton Award.
+Three of Steinberg's books – Midlands (2002), about the murder of a white South African farmer, The Number (2004), a biography of a prison gangster, and Winnie & Nelson (2023) – won South Africa's premier non-fiction prize, the Sunday Times CNA Literary Awards making him the first writer to win it three times.
+In 2013, Steinberg was an inaugural winner of the Windham–Campbell Literature Prizes., and in 2024 was awarded the National Book Critics Circle Award for biography.